-My old 10,000mAh battery pack with a USB-A plug doesn’t put out enough power to keep the Quest Pro going, but more modern versions that can output at least 18W should work to keep the headset running, and I have a newer battery pack on the way to test this idea.
-18W is the lowest power output of the charger Meta includes with the Quest Pro, so I think it should work.
+My old 10,000mAh battery pack with a USB-A plug doesn’t put out enough power to keep the Quest Pro going, but more modern versions that can output at least 18W should work to keep the headset running, and I ordered a newer battery pack with 18W output, and it can power my Quest Pro and charge it when not in use.

 It seems like Meta missed an opportunity to sell a Quest Pro battery accessory on launch day.
 Perhaps Meta wanted to avoid drawing attention to the short two-hour battery life.
 The news broke about this anyway, and it probably would have been better to have the solution available in store in advance.

 The bottom line is that the Quest Pro can run for a few hours depending on your usage, but it won’t last as long as most modern laptops.
 Battery life is, however, about the same as the Quest 2, Pico 3, and other standalone VR headsets.
 The good news is that extending battery life is easy if you need to do so.

 Meta upgraded the processor and memory in its Quest Pro, so it should outperform its previous best, the Quest 2.
 The Qualcomm Snapdragon XR2+ is based on the same design as the XR2 chip, but Meta claims the Quest Pro has a 50% improvement in performance.